alialib/alia/docs/function-application.md

 In the `transform` version, the call to `apply(ctx, is_prime, n)` is *individually caching* the result of `is_prime` for each input number, so as we update them, `is_prime` is only reinvoked on the individual numbers that have changed.
-This is in contrast to the 'single apply' version where any change to any part of the vector causes the entire `std::count_if` calculation to be redone.
+This is in contrast to the 'single `apply`' version where any change to any part of the vector causes the entire `std::count_if` calculation to be redone.